La Raza metro station

 La Raza metro station (Note: Estación del Metro La Raza.
 Mexican Spanish pronunciation: /es/.
-The name of the station literally means "La Raza" in Spanish; however, its phrasal sense means "the People".) is a Mexico City Metro transfer station in the borough of Gustavo A. Madero, in Mexico City.
-The station features a combination of underground and at-grade buildings; each has two side platforms.
-La Raza serves Lines 3 (the Olive Line) and 5 (the Yellow Line).
+The name of the station literally means "The Race"; however, its phrasal sense means "the People".) is a transfer station on the Mexico City Metro in Gustavo A. Madero, Mexico City.
+La Raza is a combined underground and at-grade station divided into two lines.
+It serves Lines 3 (Olive Line) and 5 (Yellow Line), each with two side platforms.
 La Raza metro station is located between Potrero and Tlatelolco stations on Line 3, and between Autobuses del Norte and Misterios stations on Line 5.

-La Raza metro station opened on 25 August 1978 with service on Line 3 heading south toward Hospital General metro station.
-North service toward Indios Verdes metro station began on 1 December 1979.
-Southeasterly service on Line 5 toward Pantitlán metro station began on 1 July 1982.
-The transfer tunnel is approximately 600 m, making it the second-longest in the system.
-Inside the transfer tunnel, a permanent science exhibition called El Túnel de la Ciencia ("The Tunnel of Science") was installed by the National Autonomous University of Mexico (UNAM) to provide scientific information to passengers.
-It showcases information about science and astronomy through images since 30 November 1988.

-The station services the colonias (neighborhoods) of Vallejo and Héroes de Nacozari.
-It is located along Avenida de los Insurgentes, near Eje Central.
+It serves the Colonias (neighborhoods) of Vallejo and Héroes de Nacozari.
+The station is situated along Avenida de los Insurgentes and Eje Central.

+La Raza metro station opened on 25 August 1978 as the temporary northern terminal of Line 3, with southbound service to Hospital General.
+Service on Line 5 began on 1 July 1982.
 The station's pictogram represents the nearby Monumento a la Raza, a pyramid-shaped structure dedicated to la Raza, Mexico's diverse native peoples and cultures.

-The facilities at La Raza metro station are partially accessible to people with disabilities as there are braille signage plates.
-The station has an Internet café, a library, and a mural titled Monstruos de fin de milenio, painted by Ariosto Otero Reyes.
-Outside, there is a bicycle parking station and a transportation hub.
+The station is partially accessible to people with disabilities, including braille signage plates and elevators.
+The transfer tunnel is approximately 600 m long, making it the second-longest in the system.
+Inside, The Tunnel of Science permanent science exhibition features science and astronomy pictures and information.
+Also, there is an Internet café, a showcase exhibition, a library, and a mural titled Monstruos de fin de milenio, painted by Ariosto Otero Reyes.
+Outside, there is a bicycle parking station and a transportation hub serving local and intercity routes.

-In 2019, the station had an average daily ridership of 40,937 passengers.
-Since its opening, the station has experienced some incidents, including a shooting and a train crash in the northbound tunnel, where one person died and 106 others were injured.
+In 2025, La Raza metro station served 13,029,191 passenger entries.
+Since its opening, the station has been the site of several incidents, including a shooting and a train crash in the northbound tunnel, both on Line 3.